RIPBackdoored/Paramorphism-2.0-Deobf-Source-Leak/README.md

 instead i saw an invokedynamic decryptor weaker than zelix, flow obfuscation.. if you can even call it that. what is the point of disabling the verifier if there is only a handful of instructions that break decompilers and 5 minutes of asm customization?

+## You are not safe using Paramorphism 2.0

+i dont see an issue with someone trying to make an obfuscator, but behind the flashy analysis crashers, your code is almost lossless.